 The barrels that the Lortone QT-12 rotary rock tumbler uses are interchangeable on the QT12/66 base.
 You can add two 6lb drums instead of the singel 12lb drum for more versatility in your grinds.
 That way, you can do a fine grind in one while running a medium grind in the other.
 Or polish two types of materials which require different grit medium at the same time.
 The polisher runs on 110v power and each of the two 6-pound rubber barrels and the single 12lb barrel both have a quick-seal closure to keep all of the contents inside when it is operational.

 This QT-12/QT-66 model Lortone Rock Tumbler uses interchangeable barrel drums so you can easily have different drums for different phases of polishing (2 – 6lb drums).
 Or One large drum (12lb capacity) to work with massive amount of stones.
+It can also be purchased in kit form as seen to the left, which includes a lot of extras like grit, rough, and some guide books that come in handy for both experienced and beginning rock polishing aficionados.

 The interchangeable base uses an industrial strength motor to move up to 12 lbs of stone and grit at a time, consistently and reliably.